CAPTURE: A NEW APPROACH TO BREAST CANCER DIAGNOSIS

 This system offers a high spatial resolution beyond the diffraction limit of the IR wavelengths (0.5µm vs 5-12 µm) of standard lab based IR systems, and the QCL system enables selection of individual IR wavelengths, for single frequency imaging.

-These facilities can be found at the University of Exeter, with more information available at the following pages: Exeter Contrast Facility and BioSpec: Biomedical Spectroscopy Labs
+These facilities can be found at the University of Exeter, with more information available at the following pages: Exeter Contrast Facility and BioSpec: Biomedical Spectroscopy Labs.

 SPECTROSCOPY DATA